gauravichavan89/3D_Construction_and_Visualization/README.md

 # 3D Construction and Visualization from 2D images

 We constructed an automated platform for generating 3D sunglass prototypes by extruding points from the two input 2D images - front view and side view.
 Therein, we apply image processing techniques to get an image that fulfils our desired requirements for the further steps in this project.
 We also used math and pixel information for fitting the handles.
 This algorithm developed with VTK and Python libraries will construct a 3D prototype for frames of any sizes but it is limited to a few shapes.
 Dealing with irregular frame shapes and tinted/ transparent lenses of the sunglasses make way for the future aspect of this research work.

+## Code Files and dependencies

 There are two codes provided, one named as “segmentation” and other as “mesh”.
 Copy the code in your python IDE (python 3.5) and add the following dependencies on the
 project: vtk (v8.1.2), OpenCV (v3.4.3.18), SciPy (v1.2.1), numPy (v1.15.3)

 The input images are required to be sunglasses of opaque material.
 It is required that for the side view of the sunglass, it is faced to the left side for the code to work properly.
-One another requirement.
+This is another requirement.
+This shortcoming will be fixed in the future aspect of this project.
 Initially we created the “segment” script for all kind of operations such as
 * Key '0' - To select areas of sure background
 * Key '1' - To select areas of sure foreground